Bbouley/pg-basics/README.md

 ### Project Setup

 Set up a new project directory and run npm init.
 Just go with all the defaults.
 Next up, add a .gitignore file in the root of your project and add 'node_modules' to it.
-Finally, add a singleClient.js file.
+Finally, add a 'singleClient.js' file.

 ### The node-postgres Module

-[pg](https://github.com/brianc/node-postgres) is a PostgreSQL client for node.
-What that means is that we can use it to interface with our database which in this case is the server.
+[node-postgres](https://github.com/brianc/node-postgres) is a PostgreSQL client for node.
+What that means is that we can use it to interface with our database, which in this case is the server.
 In case you're confused, when dealing with databases/servers/clients a general rule is that the client is whoever or whatever is sending a query, and the server is whatever responds to that query with something.

-Let's add pg into our project.
+Let's add node-pg into our project.
 Run the following in your command line, in your project directory:

 ```sh
 $ npm install pg --save